 Are you looking for the real computer revolution?
 Join the club!

-The podcast features interviews with toolmakers, researchers, computational artists, and others with fruitful viewpoints on what the future of computing holds.
+We have a podcast, too.
+It features interviews with toolmakers, researchers, computational artists, and others with fruitful viewpoints on what the future of computing holds.
 Check out the episode archive.
 Subscribe in your podcast player by searching for Future of Coding, or via Apple Podcasts | Overcast | Google Podcasts | RSS

 The most recent episode is: 48 • Jennifer Jacobs • Para & Dynamic Brushes

 Want to follow the ongoing work and interesting finds of the community, without being tied to Slack?
 We have a weekly newsletter that allows you to follow along from the comfort of your inbox.
 It features popular links shared by community members, the most interesting discussions, updates on our projects and research, and other highlights.

 Our members are working together to bring about a futuristic vision of computing, and you can help — or get help with your own futuristic project.
 Our collaboration page collects projects that are on-the-go in our community, and resources to help folks combine their efforts.